 The Doctoral degree is completed by:

-All PhD students are required to pass two qualifying exams before they write and defend their dissertation proposal and advance to candidacy.
+All PhD students are required to pass two qualifying exams before they defend their dissertation proposal and advance to candidacy.
 The purpose of qualifying exams is to define areas of specialization, develop expertise in those areas, and prepare for the dissertation.
 Qualifying exams will ensure that students have adequate foundational knowledge in core areas of the discipline before they advance to the next phase of doctoral training.

 Areas for Qualifying Examinations